Man dies after crawling inside jet engine at Salt Lake City airport – KION546

 (CNN) — Police in Utah are investigating the death of a man who crawled into the engine of a Delta Air Lines jet on the ground at Salt Lake City International Airport late Monday.

-The airport says the 30-year-old man, who has still not been identified, got onto the secure ramp area of the airport through a terminal emergency exit, “ran to the south end of the airport’s west runway where deicing operations were underway and crawled into an aircraft engine that was not running.”
+The airport says the 30-year-old man got onto the secure ramp area of the airport through a terminal emergency exit, “ran to the south end of the airport’s west runway where deicing operations were underway and crawled into an aircraft engine that was not running.”

 Emergency responders found the man “unconscious and were not able to revive him,” the airport said.
 “It is unclear at this time what injuries caused the man’s death.”